tewarimohit/booknook-React/README.md

 # booknook
 Booknook is an e-commerce website for the dedicated booklovers.
-You can choose books according to the category suitable to you,
+You can choose books according to the category suitable to you.

 ## How to use the website?
 The link will direct you to homepage of booknook.